Find Profile by Name

 Check out another area

-Pathway Hornby High School, Year 13: Physics, Chemistry, Calculus, Statistics and English
+Pathway Hornby High School, Year 13: Physics, Chemistry, Calculus, Statistics, Biology, ICT, English

 University of Canterbury: Bachelor of Engineering (Honours), majoring in Civil Engineering